syrilster/Java/Threads/StampedLock/README.md

 ## Lock conversion

 StampedLock class in Java also supports methods that conditionally provide conversions across the three modes.
-The forms of these methods are designed to help reduce some of the code bloat that otherwise occurs in retry-based designs.
+The forms of these methods are designed to **help reduce some of the code bloat that otherwise occurs in retry-based designs**.

 * **tryConvertToWriteLock(long stamp)** - If the lock state matches the given stamp, performs one of the following actions.
   * If the stamp represents holding a write lock, returns it.